EmmanuelCollegeStudentUnion/ecsu-web/content/info/internationals.md

 ### Ruggero Chicco - HSPS - Italy

-I didnâ€™t really know what to expect coming to study at Emma; I couldnâ€™t possibly have anticipated the amazing time I was going to have here.
-As soon as I got through the porterâ€™s lodge, the fresherâ€™s reps where there to help me settle and show me around.
+I didn’t really know what to expect coming to study at Emma; I couldn’t possibly have anticipated the amazing time I was going to have here.
+As soon as I got through the porter’s lodge, the fresher’s reps where there to help me settle and show me around.
 From there on, everything went so fast that I had no time to think about anything else than enjoying myself.
-Meeting so many different and interesting people as well as participating in the amazing opportunities of fresherâ€™s week took all of my time.
+Meeting so many different and interesting people as well as participating in the amazing opportunities of fresher’s week took all of my time.
 Eventually, later on, homesickness did momentarily hit but it was soon put aside by the amount of  support I was provided with.
-The continuous bustle of College is really what makes Emma so great: thereâ€™s always something to do, someone to meet or somewhere to be - youâ€™re just bound to feel welcome.
+The continuous bustle of College is really what makes Emma so great: there’s always something to do, someone to meet or somewhere to be - you’re just bound to feel welcome.

 Coming to England to study was a huge decision but one I definitely do not regret.
-Cambridge and Emma are amazingly welcoming places: no matter what you like to do or who you like to hang out with youâ€™re bound to find activities and people that will make you feel happy.
-Remember that although youâ€™re at Emma to learn, studying in Cambridge is above all a social experience: make the most out of it by meeting as many different persons and taking part in as many different events as possible!
+Cambridge and Emma are amazingly welcoming places: no matter what you like to do or who you like to hang out with you’re bound to find activities and people that will make you feel happy.
+Remember that although you’re at Emma to learn, studying in Cambridge is above all a social experience: make the most out of it by meeting as many different persons and taking part in as many different events as possible!

 ### Emile Okada - Maths - Japan